GitHub and Git

 - Enable Two-Factor Authentication.

 Your NOAA supervisor should be aware of your use of GitHub and have a clear understanding of what content is being shared on GitHub.
+Your supervisor can ‘follow’ repositories on GitHub if they need to be aware as changes are pushed to GitHub repos.

 5.2 GitHub Repository Guidelines